-- Keep batteries away from pets, children and mentally challenged persons. - Do not place batteries in your mouth.
-Consult a physician immediately if a battery has been swallowed, as they can be harmful to your health. - Do not attempt to recharge batteries (Zinc Air) which are not specifically designated rechargeable as they may leak or explode. - Do not attempt to dispose of batteries by burning them. - Used batteries are harmful to the environment.
+- Keep batteries away from pets, children and mentally challenged persons. - DO NOT place batteries in your mouth.
+Consult a physician immediately if a battery has been swallowed, as they can be harmful to your health.. - DO NOT burn the batteries, as they could explode. - DO NOT attempt to recharge batteries (Zinc Air) which are not specifically designated rechargeable as they may leak or explode. - Replace spent batteries and do not leave them in the instrument for a prolonged period to prevent leakage. - Used batteries are harmful to the environment.
 Please dispose of them according to local regulations or return them to your hearing care practitioner. - Remove the batteries to prevent leakage when the hearing instruments are not in use for an extended period of time.